-VII.
+VIII.
 NOTICE

-IN WITNESS WHEREOF this agreement has been executed by each party on the date set forth below:
+IN WITNESS WHEREOF this Agreement has been executed by each party on the date set forth below:

-City King County

-(Title) King County Executive
+City King County Accepted for King County Executive

+(Title) BY Director of Natural Resources

 Date Date

 Pursuant to Pursuant to Motion No. 8857

-Clerk - Attest Director Department of Public Works- Attest

-Approved as to form and legality Approved as to form
+Approved as to form: Approved as to form:

-Hail Hand

 City Attorney King County Prosecuting Attorney

-3-7-95 Data
+Date Date